pooriajr/pooriar/_posts/2021-06-15-eliminating-duplicate-logic-with-hotwire.md

 ## A Standard Way

-An standard approach with JavaScript is to listen for click events on Votables, and then update the DOM like so:
+A standard approach with JavaScript is to listen for click events on Votables, and then update the DOM like so:

 1. Depending on the state of the Votable, set the appropriate heart icon
 2. Depending on the state of the Votable, increment or decrement the vote count by 1